Orangeburg Massacre: Background

 There were several ongoing sources of racial tension at State College and in the surrounding city.
-An independent committee had been set up after Turner's resignation to investigate how conditions at the college could be improved, and the issued a list of recommendations.
+An independent committee had been set up after Turner's resignation to investigate how conditions at the college could be improved, and they issued a list of recommendations.
 However, by the start of 1968 the board of trustees had still not formally accepted their findings.
 Despite a wide disparity in funding between State College and white colleges in South Carolina, in January, Governor McNair announced that he was rejecting State College's request for a budget increase.
-(Note: For the 1968–1969 school year, State College was appropriated $3,298,414.
-In comparison, the University of South Carolina, the state's flagship white institution, received $16,518,250.)
+(Note: For the 1968–1969 school year, State College was appropriated $3,298,414.00.
+In comparison, the University of South Carolina, the state's flagship white institution, received $16,518,250.00.)
 Orangeburg had not yet seen the same civil rights reforms as most areas in the south.
 Many institutions remained segregated, including doctors' offices, entertainment venues, and the Orangeburg Regional Hospital.
 Political offices remained beyond the reach of black citizens, in part because the city boundaries were gerrymandered to exclude blacks.